GreatA-Maker/GreatA-Maker/README.md

 ## I'm a Computer Science and Engineering Student

 - 👨‍💻 I’m currently working on web development technologies like JavaScript, React and MongDB.
-- 📚 Hoobies are to learn About new Technologies and AutoMotives.
+- 📚 Deep Interest in new Technologies 🛰️ and AutoMotives. 🚘
-- 💪🏼 Future Goals: Learn more technologies - Never stop creating new ideas.
+- 💪🏼 Motivation: Learn more technologies - Never stop creating new ideas.
 - ⚡ Fun fact: I love to play cricket and video-games.🎮

 ---